SRombauts/SQLiteCpp/README.md

 ctest .         # make test
 ```

+#### CMake options

+  * For more options on customizing the build, see the [CMakeLists.txt](https://github.com/SRombauts/SQLiteCpp/blob/master/CMakeLists.txt) file.

 #### Troubleshooting

 Under Linux, if you get muliple linker errors like "undefined reference to sqlite3_xxx",